luno/workflow/README.md

 - **Tech stack agnostic:** Use Kafka, Cassandra, Redis, MongoDB, Postgresql, MySQL, RabbitM, or Reflex - the choice is yours!
 - **Graph based (Directed Acyclic Graph - DAG):** Design the workflow by defining small units of work called "Steps".
 - **TDD:** **Workflow** was built using TDD and remains well-supported through a suit of tools.
-- **Callbacks:** Allow for manual callbacks from webhooks or manual triggers from consoles to progress the workflow such as approval buttons or third-party webhooks.
+- **Callbacks:** Allow for manual callbacks from webhooks or manual triggers from consoles to progress the workflow, such as approval buttons or third-party webhooks.
 - **Event fusion:** Add event connectors to your workflow to consume external event streams (even if its from a different event streaming platform).
 - **Hooks:** Write hooks that execute on core changes in a workflow Run.
 - **Schedule:** Allows standard cron spec to schedule workflows